SAP-samples/teched2022-IN280/exercises/ex2/ex27/readme.md

     <br>![](/exercises/ex2/images/SuiteMPLMessageSuccess.png)

-    You might have to filter for your artifact  *Hallo World -* `userID` if the list of messages is lenghty
+    You might have to filter for your artifact  *Hallo World -* `userID` if the list of messages is lengthy

 ## Summary